tagspaces/tagspaces/README.md

 This will start a development server in background, which watches for changes in background and refreshes the application automatically once you have done some changes in the source code.

-## Package the app for Windows, Linux and Mac OS
+## Package for Windows, Linux and macOS

 Building of the packages can be accomplished with the integrated yarn scripts: